 One aspect of CS:GO that’s often undermined is its potential as an eSports betting market.
 Unlike some other FPS games, CS:GO offers a rigid and balanced platform on which eSports athletes can take each other on for millions of dollars in prize money.
 The top eSports betting sites have certainly copped onto the massive viewing numbers that CS:GO incurs, offering markets on the outcome of some of the biggest eSports tournaments in the world that feature the game.

 Betting on a videogame is virtually the exact same as betting on a sport like football.
 The premise is exactly the same - pick an outcome, consider your stake and place your wager.
 However, compared to many other traditional betting markets, eSports betting is certainly relatively new and less tested.
 A good place to begin if you’re considering CS:GO betting is Twitch.
 Many players and teams stream directly to their audiences on the platform, and this can be good for putting in research before considering a punt on a large competition.
-Also, be sure to keep an eye on the following when engaging in some CS:GO betting.
+Many top online betting sites also provide a wide range of streaming options, often including eSports.

 This is perhaps the most obvious thing to keep an eye on, but some eSports gamblers can get lost in long odds.
 Make sure you take note of the favourite and the amount of wins they’ve previously had.
 If they’re on a hot streak, make sure you’re getting a deal when choosing them for a wager.